Terradue/app-package-training-bids23/docs/containers/build.md

 ### Goal

-When developers bring a new data processing service to a platform, they are in fact integrating their own software, written in a specific programming language, as a containerized application (or a set of containerized applications), to be packaged as an EO Application Package according to the OGC proposed best practices.
+When developers package and EO, they are in fact packaging their own software, written in a specific programming language, as a containerized application (or a set of containerized applications), to be described as an EO Application Package using the Common Workflow Language as described in the OGC proposed best practices.

-To achieve this, developers will follow the steps described below.
+To achieve this, developers follow the steps described below.

 * Prepare one or more container images containing the execution dependencies of the software.
 * Prepare the application package manifest orchestrating the container(s).